What is social value? (A supplier's guide: Procurement Act 2023)

 The Procurement Act 2023

-The Procurement Act, which will go live on February 24th 2025, makes no specific reference to social value.
-However, it is set to usher in some small but powerful changes to the way the public sector thinks about social benefit in procurement.
+The Procurement Act, which went live on February 24th 2025, makes no specific reference to social value.
+However, it did usher in some small but powerful changes to the way the public sector thinks about social benefit in procurement.

-Currently, the Public Contracts Regulations 2015 requires procurement teams to reward the Most Economically Advantageous Tender (MEAT).
+Historically, the Public Contracts Regulations 2015 required procurement teams to reward the Most Economically Advantageous Tender (MEAT).

-The Procurement Act will amend this existing standard, requiring procurement teams to award a contract to whichever supplier that submits “the most advantageous tender (MAT) that the contracting authority considers (a) satisfies their requirements and (b) best satisfies the award criteria by reference to the assessment methodology and the relative importance of the criteria.”
+However, The Procurement Act amended this existing standard, requiring procurement teams to award a contract to whichever supplier that submits “the most advantageous tender (MAT) that the contracting authority considers (a) satisfies their requirements and (b) best satisfies the award criteria by reference to the assessment methodology and the relative importance of the criteria.”

 Download Tussell's free Procurement Act guidebook